MikeZeg/Scratch-App/README.md

 # The Scratch application

-Application is a database that contains information about winning scratch cards in the United Kingdom.
-It allows users to input their scratch card selections and provides predictions on their chances of winning based on the data stored.
+This application is a database that stores information about winning scratch cards in the United Kingdom.
+Users can input their scratch card selections, and the application provides predictions on their chances of winning based on the data it has collected.

-### However, users should be aware that the predictions may not accurately reflect reality due to the potential for inaccurate or unreliable information entered by other users.
+### Users should be aware that the predictions may not accurately reflect reality, as the information entered by other users could be inaccurate or unreliable.

-The application is built using the React library and Firebase database.
+This application was developed using the React JavaScript library and the Firebase cloud-based database platform.

 ## Table of content
 - [Preview](#overview)